-Automatic Tool Changer (ATC) is a variant for all the common types of CNC machines.
-This ability allows for automated changing of the cutting tool of the machine, leading to faster production and lower downtimes.
+An Automatic Tool Changer (ATC) is a variant of all common types of CNC machines.
+This ability allows for automated changing of the machine’s cutting tool, leading to faster production and less downtime.

-Types of CNC Machines Based on Number of Axes
+Types of CNC Machines Based on the Number of Axes (Multiaxis machining)

 2-Axis CNC Machine

 2 axis CNC machines are the most basic CNC systems out there.
-They contain two axes of movement- the X axis (vertical axis) and the Y axis (horizontal axis).
-These machines are typically used to create simple straight-line cuts or drill holes on boards.
+They contain two axes of movement – the X-axis (vertical axis) and the Y-axis (horizontal axis).

 3-Axis CNC Machine

-3 axis CNC machines are the most common types of CNC machines out there.
-They have 3-axis of movement- the X, Y, and Z axis (depth axis).
-These machines can machine the most basic parts in 2.5 dimensions.
+3 axis CNC machines are the most common type of CNC machines.
+They have 3 axes of movement – the X, Y, and Z-axis (depth axis) and can machine the basic parts in 2.5 dimensions.